awesometic/hackintosh-gigabyte-x570-aorus-elite/README.md

 ### WARNING

+- I recommend you use this as only a reference resource.
+  - Obviously, this build may not be the best one.
-- This EFI contains additional kexts in **config.plist** rather than the essential things for X570 + Zen2 CPU.
-You should remove them to apply this to your PC.
-I recommend you use this as only a reference resource, do not use this configuration on the fly or you have to know what you are going to do.
-You should make your own config.plist file for your PC.
+  - This EFI contains additional kexts in **config.plist** rather than only the essential things for X570 + Zen2 CPU.
+You should remove them before using this on your PC.
-- **I'm not responsible for any damage to your device with this EFI.
-Process at your own risk!**

 ### One more, check this before you use

-In the [config.plist](EFI/OC/config.plist) file, I've replaced the private serial codes into the `EDIT_HERE` words because to keep into be safe my personal information.
+In the [config.plist](EFI/OC/config.plist) file, I've replaced the private serial codes into the `EDIT_HERE` words because to keep my personal information safe.

-So if you are going to use this, you have to make sure that the `EDIT_HERE` text must be changed to yours.
+So if you are going to use this, you have to make sure that the `EDIT_HERE` texts are changed to yours.
 To generate the serial key, please refer to the [Dortania's OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/AMD/zen.html#platforminfo).
-When you about to generate one, you should select **MacPro7,1** to proper use your machine.
+When you are about to generate one, you should select `MacPro7,1` to properly use your machine.

 > - If you are going to convert SMBIOS from **iMacPro1,1** to **MacPro7,1**, make sure that you must logout Apple ID from your current system and regenerate all the SMBIOS details such as MLB, serial number, UUID for MacPro7,1.
 > - If your CPU has less than 8 cores, go to `config.plist` file and find "PlatformInfo->Generic" and change the "ProcessorType" from 0 to 1537.

 ### You got another one you must check

 From the recent AMD CPU patch, now we have to specify the CPU core counts to the `algrey - Force cpuid_cores_per_package` nodes.
-Currently, my EFI setup sets that for the **12-core** CPU model since I'm using Ryzen 3900X.
+Currently, my EFI setup sets that for the **12-core** CPU model because I'm using Ryzen 3900X.

 - `algrey - Force cpuid_cores_per_package`
   - 10.13,10.14